keptn/lifecycle-toolkit/docs/content/en/docs/core-concepts/_index.md

 ---
 title: Core Concepts
-description: An introduction to Keptn and the usecases.
+description: An introduction to Keptn and the use cases.
 weight: 10
 ---